ElAwbery/Full-stack-web-dev-from-scratch/README.md

 3. Create a simple three page website.
 4. Separate pages from the server.
 (Create page objects.)
 5. Write an html form and test it
+6. Add web forms to the page class

 Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.